 Do you like the concept of in-app interactive walkthroughs?
 Well then, you won’t have to go around looking for options.

 Whatfix is a SaaS-based tool that will help you create in-app interactive walkthroughs on your website or web-app, seamlessly.
 We’ve been helping companies solve all the aforementioned issues effectively and that too, in the best way possible.
+We’ve emerged as one of the best alternatives to a number of Digital Adoption Platforms the likes of Walkme, Nickelled, Inline Manual, etc.

 If you are interested, then give it a free trial, right away!